costa-group/forves/README.md

 =======================
 After compiling the checker, the directory `bin/` will contain the executables `checker` (dynamically linked) and `static_checker` (statically linked).
-Both behave the same and only differ on the linking process, so in the following examples we will only use the dinamically linked `checker`.
+Both behave the same and only differ in the linking process, so in the following examples we will only use the dynamically linked `checker`.

 The checker accepts two parameters: the algorithm used to check the equivalence (`-alg`) and the list of optimizations to use (`-opt`) when checking the equivalence.
-The latter parameter is only used when applying and algorithm that uses optimizations (`-opt 1` or `-opt 2`):
+The latter parameter is only used when applying an algorithm that uses optimizations (`-opt 1` or `-opt 2`):

     $ bin/checker --help